 A Look Into Amazon.com's Debt

-Shares of Amazon.com Inc. (NASDAQ: AMZN) rose by 23.81% in the past three months.
+Over the past three months, shares of Amazon.com Inc. (NASDAQ: AMZN) increased by 39.66%.
 Before we understand the importance of debt, let's look at how much debt Amazon.com has.

 Amazon.com's Debt

-Investors look at the debt-ratio to understand how much financial leverage a company has.
-Amazon.com has $221.24 billion in total assets, therefore making the debt-ratio 0.11.
+To understand the degree of financial leverage a company has, shareholders look at the debt ratio.
+Considering Amazon.com’s $221.24 billion in total assets, the debt-ratio is at 0.11.
 Generally speaking, a debt-ratio more than 1 means that a large portion of debt is funded by assets.
 As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
 Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 35% might be higher for one industry, whereas average for another.
+For example, a debt ratio of 25% might be higher for one industry, whereas normal for another.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.